greghesp/assistant-relay/docs/other/faq.md

 For example, if I wanted to broadcast only to my Living Room Home, I would setup a new Google Account and link ONLY my Living Room Home to this account.
 I'd download the OAuth file and then rename it to `LivingRoom.json`.
 Then when sending a command to Assistant Relay, I would use the username `LivingRoom`

+## I tried a Broadcast, but I don't hear anything?

+If you're not seeing any errors in Assistant Relay when performing a broadcast, the issue may lie within your network

+Head over to [My Activity](https://myactivity.google.com/myactivity) and check to see if you see your command under the Assistant product.

+If not, ensure you have used the correct OAuth Client Type from the [Configuration instructions](../getting-started/configuration)

+If you can see the command in My Activity, then Assistant Relay is running correctly.
+The next step would be to disable IPV6 on your router.
+Google implemented some security changes a while back, and having IPV6 enabled breaks the SDK integration